top of page

 The Osage Allotment Act of 1906 ensured that the Osage would retain mineral rights to the land.
 Oil companies bid for land rights under the shade of a spreading elm in Pawhuska.
 With millions of dollars often changing hands in a single day, the tree became known as the Million Dollar Elm.

-re-create the past, they are the present and their culture is in the present.
+Their culture today is a respectful memorial to their past.
+They participate in their dance, feasting and naming ceremonies because that is their Osage tradition.
+They do not try to re-create the past; they are the present, and their culture is in the present.
 Like all indigenous cultures, the Osages are a traditional people.
-“No matter where we roam, we are always ‘Osage’ and that is what brings us back to our Osage Nation.
+“We are always ‘Osage’ and that is what brings us back to our Osage Nation.
 To commune with each other, to relate to each other and to be recognized each year during our ceremonials as Osages”.

 The Osage Nation Foundation is a non-profit organization that exists to promote the continued development of the Osage Reservation and the communities influenced by the Osage Nation.